Trustworthy Beijing Based China Tour Operator

 Cloisonne

 Cloisonne is a unique art form that originated in Beijing during the Yuan Dynasty (1271 - 1368).
-Cloisonne(enamel formed in patterns of copper wire) is an art form developed in the 15th century, and now used to decorate vases, bowls, lamps, jewelry and omaments.
+Cloisonne(enamel formed in patterns of copper wire) is an art form developed in the 15th century, and now used to decorate vases, bowls, lamps, jewelry and ornaments.

 Lacquerware

 Lacquerware consists of up to 500 coats of lacquer applied to a copper base and carved into designs.
 The colors are red, green, yellow and black, while favorite patterns show flowers, birds, landscapes and figures.
 Lacquer is used for vases, plates, bowls and figures.
 Lacquer is used for vases, plates, bowls and screens.
-Some lacquerware is inlaid with gold, mother-of -pearl or jade, to decorate folding screens and furniture which are genuine works of art.

 Silk

 Silk, which has brought fame to China, can be readily found in a dazzling array of colors, patterns and textures.
-While large State-owned stores like the Beijing Yuanlong Silk Corporation, Ltd. Can be trusted for quality and offer ready-made clothes as well as a complete array of fabric, private markets like Silk Market and Yaxiu Market sell all kinds of silk clothing from shirts, underwear and trousers, to pajamas and bedspreads at negotiable brices.
-Most vendors at the markets are self-employed and speak some English.
-All the products are marked in Western sizes.
-Chinese long gowns are considered the most elegant garment most suitable for women's figures.
-Silk gowns can be a truly longlasting and useful item to purchase in China for yourself or as gifts for those special people back home.
+While large State-owned stores like the Beijing Yuanlong Silk Corporation, Ltd. Can be trusted for quality and offer ready-made clothes as well as a complete array of fabric, private markets like Silk Market sell all kinds of silk clothing from shirts, underwear and trousers, to pajamas and bedspreads at negotiable prices.

 Jade